Scholarships

 Dr. Burton Ramer Scholarship

 This scholarship was established on May 22, 1991 in memory of Dr. Burton Ramer who served as District Superintendent of Oswego County BOCES for more than 20 years.
 Dr. Ramer was an advocate for increased educational opportunities for all students in Oswego County.
 This is an annual scholarship opportunity.
-Any CiTi CTE senior in good standing who has been accepted into a post-secondary program that leads to at least an Associate’s degree may apply via the fillable form.
+Any CiTi CTE senior in good standing who has been accepted into a post-secondary program that leads to at least an Associate’s degree may apply here.

 -